Why Lisbon Is a Budget Traveler’s Dream

 Best Budget Hotels in Lisbon Under €90 a Night

 These rooms consistently deliver clean bedding, working air conditioning and a real bathroom without the nasty surprises that haunt the very cheapest listings.
 Prices below are low to shoulder season starting rates; expect them to rise in summer and around New Year.
+One of these would have spared us the staircase.

 Lisboa Central Hostel & Suites — From €60/night